adzialocha/hoffnung3000/docs/usage-guide.md

 * **Visitors**: Have access to the calendar and gif-stream (when enabled)
 * **Participants**: Can use all tools to create and share resources, places and events.
 They can write messages to each other, see the activity stream and use the random meetings tool
-* **Admins**: Have access to the admin panel to create, update and delete users, change permissions, texts and customize the platform
+* **Admins**: Have access to the admin panel to create, update and delete users, change permissions and customize the platform

 ## Admins